Pakistan: The FBR Sets Timeline For Mandatory e-Invoicing

-The first implementation date is set for September 1, 2025, and applies to all public companies, importers, and businesses with annual revenue exceeding 1 billion rupees.
+The go-live date is set for November 1, 2025, and applies to all public enterprises, importers, and businesses with annual revenue above PKR 1 billion (approx. €3 million).

 Mandatory Electronic Invoicing in Pakistan